Asset Returns, Portfolio Choice, and Proportional Wealth Taxation: Beyond Neutrality: Three Channels of Non-Neutral Taxation

 \begin{corollary}[Identification of errors in JL] The \citet{JohnsenLensberg2014} pricing formula contains two errors relative to the no-arbitrage pricing derived in \Cref{thm:bv_oneperiod} and \Cref{prop:bv_multiperiod}: \begin{enumerate} \item[\textup{(i)}] \textbf{Pre-tax discount rate.} JL discount after-tax cash flows at the pre-tax rate~$k$, whereas no-arbitrage requires the after-tax rate $k^A = k - \tw(1+\rf) + \tw\theta$.
 This double-counts the tax: cash flows are reduced by the tax, but the discount rate does not reflect the corresponding reduction in opportunity cost.

 \item[\textup{(ii)}] \textbf{Risk of the tax claim.} JL implicitly treat the tax claim as having $\beta_{\textup{tax}} = 0$ (the one-period characterisation), but apply this to a perpetual setting.
 Under the Gordon steady state with stationary~$\theta$, the correct beta is $\beta_{\textup{tax}} = \beta_U$ (Observation~3), so the tax claim carries the same systematic risk as the underlying asset.
-This error is identified by \citet{HansenSandvik2022}. \end{enumerate} These errors compound: (i) overstates the tax burden, and (ii) misallocates the risk, producing the spurious prediction that the wealth tax reduces asset values by approximately 10\%. \end{corollary}
+A related critique of the JL framework appears in \citet{Sandvik2016}; the one-period beta preservation result of \citet{HansenSandvik2022} highlights the time-horizon dependence. \end{enumerate} These errors compound: (i) overstates the tax burden, and (ii) misallocates the risk, producing the spurious prediction that the wealth tax reduces asset values by approximately 10\%. \end{corollary}